El Club · Chinchón

 Church of Our Lady of the Assumption

-The parish church houses an original canvas by Francisco de Goya on its altar.
-In 1534 construction work began but did not finish until 1626.
-In its interior one can sense the passage of time through the architectural styles that have been shaping it: Gothic, Plateresque, Renaissance and Baroque.
-The church suffered important damages during the War of Independence that affected fundamentally to the cover and the ornaments.
-Francisco de Goya painted a canvas to decorate the church, "The Assumption of the Virgin" located in the center of the main altar in 1812, at the request of his brother Camilo, Chaplain of this church.
+Iglesia / ErmitaThis parish church houses an original painting by Francisco de Goya on its altar.
+Construction began in 1534 but was not completed until 1626.
+Inside, one can sense the passage of time through the architectural styles that have shaped it: Gothic, Plateresque, Renaissance, and Baroque.
+The church suffered significant damage during the War of Independence, which primarily affected the roof and the ornamentation.
+Francisco de Goya painted a canvas to decorate the church, “The Assumption of the Virgin,” which was placed at the center of the main altar in 1812 at the request of his brother Camilo, the chaplain of this church.

 Ver detalle →